 I glued and screwed the plywood onto the bottom of the dresser, making sure to pre-drill holes first.

-I had been debating on what to use for the feet when I remembered these feet I had taken off of an old couch.
+So, I had been debating on what to use for the feet when I remembered these feet I had taken off of an old couch.
 I thought they would be fun for the bench feet.
-I realized quickly that the screws were too long for the plywood so I cut some smaller plywood scraps to screw onto them to make them fit better.
+Quickly I realized that the screws were too long for the plywood so I cut some smaller plywood scraps to screw onto them to make them fit better.
 I sanded everything down to prep for staining.

 I decided to go with Special Walnut to match the hanging storage shelf I had made, which this bench will be sitting under.
 While I stained and added poly to the top and feet I painted the dresser and drawers white.
 Unfortunately I totally forgot to get a photo of that, but I primed first with Gail’s DIY chalk paint recipe and it worked great!